 Juvenile Charges: The Importance of Being Prepared

 Prosecutors frequently make a “plea offer” early in a case.
 This offer may or may not negotiable.
-Certainly, prosecutors arel more likely to move off an initial offer if they sense that the defense attorney is prepared to zealously defend his client at trial.
+Certainly, prosecutors are more likely to move off an initial offer if they sense that the defense attorney is prepared to zealously defend his client at trial.
 With juvenile crimes, it is especially important to know that you are getting the best possible result that can hopefully one day be expunged.
 It is a mistake to address juvenile charges without a knowledgable and experienced attorney in your corner.

-Please feel free to contact Blue Bell Juvenile Defense Attorney Henry S. Hilles in Montgomery County, PA to discuss your child’s case.
-His Pottstown Pennsylvania Law Firm can be reached at 610-270-8800 or by email here.
+Please feel free to contact Blue Bell Pennsylvania Juvenile Defense Attorney Henry S. Hilles in Montgomery County, PA to discuss your child’s case.
+His Pottstown Pennsylvania Criminal Law Firm can be reached at 610-270-8800 or by email here.
 He will use his experience in Juvenile Court — both as a prosecutor and a defense attorney — to the fullest extent to protect your son or daughter’s future.

 A Montgomery County, PA Criminal Defense Attorney for Drug Charges, Assault, Drunk Driving (DUI), Retail Theft and More

 If a person finds him or herself facing a criminal charge in Pennsylvania, having an experienced criminal defense attorney can make a big difference.
 Whether the charges are brought in federal or state court, it is important to understand your rights and options and have an attorney on your side who is prepared to present a strong defense.
 Even if the ultimate goal is a negotiated agreement, prosecutors can sense when a defendant has a lawyer who is not prepared or willing to take a case to trial and will not feel compelled to offer the best possible deal.